Photocontrol of spin scalar chirality in centrosymmetric itinerant magnets

-Recently, it was revealed that the AFM skyrmion-like textures are created in a transient state of photoinduced FM-to-AFM transition on the centrosymmetric square lattice~\cite{Ono2019}.
-In this study, however, the uniform spin-scalar-chiral state is stable during the application of the field and controllable by the circular polarization.
-Our results suggest that the centrosymmetric magnets can serve as a platform for controlling the spin chirality on ultrafast time scales.
+Recently, it was revealed that the AFM skyrmionlike textures are transiently created on the centrosymmetric square lattice~\cite{Ono2019}.
+In this study, however, the spin scalar chiral state is stable under optical fields and controllable by circular polarization.
+Furthermore, contrary to the conventional theory~\cite{Taguchi2012}, our results demonstrate that neither the DM interaction nor circular polarization is necessary for the spin scalar chiral state; the absence of antisymmetric interactions makes the optical switching of scalar chirality easier.
+These findings suggest that centrosymmetric magnets are promising for ultrafast control of scalar chirality.

+\textit{Acknowledgments.} This work was supported by JSPS KAKENHI Grants No.\ JP18H05208, No.\ JP19K23419, No.\ JP20K14394, No.\ JP23K13052, No.\ JP23H01108, No.\ JP20K14411, and JSPS Grant-in-Aid for Scientific Research on Innovative Areas ``Quantum Liquid Crystals'' (KAKENHI Grants No.\ JP20H05154 and No.\ JP22H04469).
+Y.A. is supported by JST PRESTO Grant No.\ JPMJPR2251.
+The numerical calculations were performed using the facilities of the Supercomputer Center, the Institute for Solid State Physics, the University of Tokyo.
+The authors acknowledge the fruitful discussions at the 9th workshop on ``Frontier of Theory for Condensed Matter Systems'' in Hokkaido in 2020, which shaped the early stages of this research.